Deutsche Bahn: Background: the Deutsche Reichsbahn

 The railway network in Germany dates back to 1835 when the first tracks were laid on a 6 km route between Nuremberg and Fürth.
 The Deutsche Reichsbahn operated from 1920 through the Weimar and Nazi eras until 1949, when it was split between East and West Germany into two successor entities, Deutsche Reichsbahn and Deutsche Bundesbahn, respectively.
 They remained separate throughout the Cold War era division of Germany, and joined after the 1989 fall of the Berlin Wall, and German reunification in 1990.
 On 1 January 1994 Deutsche Reichsbahn and Deutsche Bundesbahn were merged to form one company, Deutsche Bahn, the successor organisation to the Reichsbahn.
 At the same time, Deutsche Bahn adopted its current logo and DB abbreviation.
 Kurt Weidemann modernised the logo and typographer Erik Spiekermann designed a new corporate font known as DB Type.
 When Deutsche Bahn was formed in January 1994, it became a joint stock-company, and was designed to operate the railways of both the former East and West Germany after unification in October 1990 as a single, uniform, and private company.
 There are three main periods of development in this unified German railway: its formation, its early years (1994–1999), and the period from 1999 to the present.

-Originally, DBAG had its headquarters in Frankfurt am Main but moved to Potsdamer Platz in central Berlin in 1996, where it occupies a 26-storey office tower designed by Helmut Jahn at the eastern end of the Sony Centre and named Bahntower.
-As the lease was to expire in 2010, DB had announced plans to relocate to Berlin Hauptbahnhof, and in 2007 a proposal for a new headquarters by 3XN Architects won an architectural competition which also included Foster + Partners, Dominique Perrault and Auer + Weber.
+Originally, DBAG had its head office in Frankfurt am Main but moved to Potsdamer Platz in central Berlin in 1996, where it occupies a 26-storey office tower designed by Helmut Jahn at the eastern end of the Sony Centre and named Bahntower.
+As the lease was to expire in 2010, DB had announced plans to relocate to Berlin Hauptbahnhof, and in 2007 a proposal for a new head office by 3XN Architects won an architectural competition which also included Foster + Partners, Dominique Perrault and Auer + Weber.
 However, these plans were put on hold due to the 2008 financial crisis, and the Bahntower lease was extended.
-Construction of the new headquarters building was started in 2017 under the title "Cube Berlin" according to the designs by 3XN.
-Finished in February 2020, the Cube will house the legal offices of Deutsche Bahn, but not become the main headquarters.
+Construction of the new head office building was started in 2017 under the title "Cube Berlin" according to the designs by 3XN.
+Finished in February 2020, the Cube will house the legal offices of Deutsche Bahn, but not become the main head office.